web-apps-in-lisp/web-apps-in-lisp.github.io/content/building-blocks/users-and-passwords.md

 We don't know of a Common Lisp framework that will create users and roles for you and protect your routes all at the same time.
-We have building blocks but you'll have to either write some glue Lisp code.
+We have building blocks but you'll have to write some glue Lisp code.

-You can also turn to an external tool (such as Keycloak) that will provide all the industrial-grade user management.
+You can also turn to external tools (such as [Keycloak](https://www.keycloak.org/) or [Tesseral](https://tesseral.com/)) that will provide all the industrial-grade user management.

 If you like the Mito ORM, look at [mito-auth](https://github.com/fukamachi/mito-auth/) and [mito-email-auth](https://github.com/40ants/mito-email-auth).